 Resources for Prospective Students

-UCR's Microbiology Graduate Program offers a graduate program towards both M.S. and Ph.D. degrees.
+The Microbiology Graduate Program offers a Ph.D. in Microbiology

 For admission into the graduate program in Microbiology, a student must have a B.A. or B.S. degree from an accredited institution.
 Although no specific undergraduate degree specialization is required, applicants should have an adequate background in the physical and biological sciences, including the following or equivalent courses: